davidhay25/canshare/input/pagecontent/createform.md

 At times, it is necessary to amend a form that has been submitted and processed as there was an error of some sort during it's completion.
 Note that this is not the same as 'information evolution' - eg where a diagnosis changes after histological examination - as it is desirable to be able to track that change.

-For this to be done, it must be possible to collect and potentially modify all the resources that were created as part of that form.
+For this to be done, it must be possible to collect and potentially modify all the resources that were created as part of that form as well as the form (QR instance).
 This is one of the responsibilities of the Provenance resource.

 There are a couple of strategies that could be used.